 Antero has been testing water sources near our operations for over a decade.
-The protection of water quality within all areas of Antero operations is of the utmost importance.
-Antero assesses groundwater quality before initiating midstream construction activities.
-We sample domestic water wells, springs, ponds, or streams within 150 feet from the centerline of buried waterlines and gas pipelines, a 300-foot radius of the waterline and gas pipeline bores, a 1,000-foot radius of compressor stations, and a 2,000-foot radius of centralized impoundments and pits in both West Virginia and Ohio, none of which is required.
+The protection of water quality within all areas of our operations is of the utmost importance.
+Antero assesses (with landowner permission) domestic water wells, springs, ponds, or streams within a 2,000-foot radius of the well pad in West Virginia and within a 2,500-foot radius of the well pad in Ohio, which goes beyond the state-required sampling distance of a 1,500-foot radius in West Virginia and Ohio.
 Water samples are collected by third-party environmental consultants and analyzed at state-certified laboratories.
-Water samples are analyzed for a list of parameters that goes above and beyond the parameters required by regulation in both WV and OH for water well sampling adjacent to oil and gas well pads.
-Sample results are shared with the landowners, and records are archived and maintained electronically by Antero.
+Water samples are analyzed for a list of parameters that go beyond those required by regulation in both WV and OH.
+Sample results are shared with the landowners and state regulators, and archived electronically by Antero.